Get Involved

 Pick a Venue

-- If you are gathering in-person, consider your group size when picking a venue.
-We have found about 12-16 people to be an ideal group size.
+• If you are gathering in person, consider your group size when picking a venue.
+We have found that about 8-16 people is an ideal group size.

 Submit the JOG Registration Form

-- Once you have chosen a date and venue, please fill out the appropriate form using the links below.
+• Once you have chosen a date and venue, please fill out the appropriate form using the buttons below.
 Then our JOG Concierge will send you a material order form and work with you as you plan your event.

-- When registering your JOG, you will need to choose an agenda format.
-You can view our JOG agenda options here.
+• When registering your JOG, you will need to choose an agenda format.
+Review our two-day agenda and one-day agenda.

 Invite Your Guests

-- Prayerfully consider who to invite.
-Think through your different spheres of influence: small group, board members, family, friends, neighbors, church, employees, and co-workers.
+• Prayerfully consider who to invite.
+Think through your different spheres of influence: small group, board members, family, friends, neighbors, church, employees, co-workers, clients, etc.

 After two decades of inviting people to generosity events, we have developed language that can help you explain this unique experience.
 Below are a few suggested lines to use when inviting friends and colleagues to a Journey of Generosity.
 However, there is no better language than your own heartfelt words.
 If you were impacted by a JOG, then we suggest that you share your own personal “WHY” as you invite people in your life.